emmaneugene/emmaneugene/README.md

 <p align="center"><i>"I don't just think it will...
 I know it might!"</i></p>

 # About me
-- 👀 I’m interested in systems, programming languages, compilers, hardware and anything that touches on low-level concepts
+- 👀 I’m interested in systems, programming languages, compilers, and anything that's close to hardware

 - 🔍 More information on my [personal website](https://emmaneugene.github.io)